SEPTA temporarily shuts down stop in Kensington over safety concerns

 "You see a lot of drug abuse, you see a lot of forgotten and lost people, people that society forgot.
 They all kind of collected in this one place," said Derick Ford, a SEPTA rider.

 As drug-related calls are increasing, ridership is also down significantly.
-800 people are served at the Somerset station every day, compared to 2,000 pre-pandemic.
+Eight hundred people are served at the Somerset station every day, compared to 2,000 pre-pandemic.

 "People that go to work ride the El as well.
 We need to ride the El, or it's sending us into other danger zones where we have to walk or now find different commutes to work and we might not be able to do it," said Khyle Williams, a Kensington resident.